Woman working on computer

 Common Misconception: “I’m long-term.
 I’ll just hold.”

 That mindset makes sense—but you can be a long-term investor and use smart tax strategies along the way.
-The key is to stay invested while optimizing your position—not abandoning your plan.
+The key is to stay invested while seeking to optimize your position—not abandoning your plan.

 How to Execute Tax Loss Harvesting (Without Breaking the Rules)